News & Blog.

 As you have seen, flying in the Open Category is much easier compared to the Specific one.
 In the Specific one, you also have to count with an STS Operations Manual and STS Training.

 EU Drone Port™ is at your disposal to help you make your flights in Spain 100% compliant.
+Please remember that we will need a minimum of 20 days.

 Leave a Reply